 Superseded - Hospital Visitors Direction (No. 5)

-This direction has been superseded by the Hospital Visitors Direction (No. 18) on 22 August 2020
+This direction has been superseded by the Hospital Entry Direction (No. 2) on 22 August 2020

 Direction from Chief Health Officer in accordance with emergency powers arising from the declared public health emergency